gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 #### Nitrous

 [Nitrous](https://www.nitrous.io/) is another option for in browser development environment.
-The free tier is limited to one project at a time so it is less flexible that Codio or Cloud 9.
+The free tier is limited to one project at a time so it is less flexible than Codio or Cloud 9.

 ### But what should you use?

 For HTML I would recommend Sublime Text (it also works well for Windows, Mac and Linux) and the full version can be evaluated for free (an unlimited evaluation of the paid version).
 The browser-based development environment of [Codio](http://www.codio.com) is also a good bet.
 I use it for work and have few complaints.

-I also recommend using Codio if you are on a windows machine as  it runs a linux machine underneath and unless you are planning on being a windows dev (C# etc), you will need to learn how to develop on linux or a Unix-type system (that's Mac or Linux to me and you).
+I also recommend using Codio if you are on a windows machine as  it runs a linux machine underneath and unless you are planning on being a windows dev (C# etc), you will eventually need to learn how to develop on linux or a Unix-type system (that's Mac or Linux to me and you).